Marine Engineering Technology

 • Graduates of a Marine Engineering Cadet Training Program in Canada, (Georgian MTCY or METC graduates meet this requirement), or

-• holders of a Certificate of Competency as a Marine Engineer issued under the STCW Convention, or
+• holders of at least a 4th Class Certificate of Competency as a Marine Engineer issued under the STCW Convention, or

-• equivalent level of knowledge demonstrated through an interview and portfolio of experience
+• equivalent level of knowledge demonstrated through an interview and portfolio of qualification and experience with written approval from Transport Canada.

 Additional Information